sandeshpatil-008/Netflix-Clone/README.md

 # Netflix-Clone

-This project is a simplified front end clone of Netflix.
+This project is a simplified front-end and Back-end clone of Netflix.
 It was created with React and CSS (Grid and Flexbox).

 # Tools used
 - React
 - React-Router
+- Html
 - Css (grid & flexbox)
 - Media queries
 - JS
+- NodeJs
+- ExpressJs
+- MongoDb
+- Postman Api

 # Runing Project Locally
 - Install dependencies: run npm install in root project